AlphaGit/alphas-manifesto-blog/_posts/2017-07-30-neural-networks-can-learn-anything.md

 ### Polynomial approximators

 Well, we could extend our linear combinations to polynomic combinations.
 So a quadratic function can be approximated by a polynomial of grade 2 (i.e. _a.x<sup>2</sup> + bx + c_).
-We can do the same for polynomials of grade 3, and 4, etc. In fact, we can keep doing this indefinitely, and <a href="https://en.wikipedia.org/wiki/Taylor_series">Taylor series approximations</a> is the mathematical demonstration that we can approximate any function with this.
+We can do the same for polynomials of grade 3, and 4, etc. In fact, we can keep doing this indefinitely, and [Taylor series approximations](https://en.wikipedia.org/wiki/Taylor_series) is the mathematical demonstration that we can approximate any function with this.

 But it may get tricky... we might end up with a really complex expression for a very simple function.
 For example, here's a polynomial expression of grade 2 with 2 variables: